 If you go to Home Depot and fill up your basket, you’ll have to pay sales tax on the amount of money those items add up to.
 My local sales tax is 8.25%.
 So, if I buy $100 worth of goods, I’ll have to pay $108.25 in total for them.

 Note: We are not a law or accounting firm, and I am not an attorney or a certified tax representative.
-The information contained in this article is general information and should not be considered legal or tax advice.
+The information contained in this article is general and should not be considered legal or tax advice.

 What are Real Estate Taxes